 Here at Lyme we have a large collection ranging from treasured Mortlake tapestries to collars belonging to the family’s beloved mastiff dogs.
 We also have the finest clock collection in the National Trust as well as one of the most important printed book in the Trust’s vast collection, The Lyme Missal.
 You can find out more about our collection here.

 We welcome photography at Lyme as we hope you can take away treasured memories from your visit.
 We just ask that flashes are not used in the house.

 The Dressing Room

 Have you ever imagined yourself as Lord or Lady of the Regency, channelling your own Elizabeth Bennet in an empire line dress?
-Visit Lyme’s Wardrobe Department the beautiful during your visit and then take the air around the courtyard and garden, or enjoy a Regency afternoon tea in the Salting Room and Wyatt Garden.
+Visit Lyme’s Wardrobe Department during your visit and then take the air around the courtyard and garden, or enjoy a Regency afternoon tea in the Salting Room and Wyatt Garden.
 With costumes for visitors of all ages, the whole family can join in.